CLSPhila/LegalServerReader/Readme.md

 You may need to install additional libraries into your system, for example for parsing xml.

+Dependencies include:

+* Sodium, available on Debian as`libsodium-dev`,
+*

 Next, save encrypted credentials for accessing your report.
 See the Getting Started vignette for more details.

 ```